 Check your trigger list with an accountability partner and/or someone who knew your past habits.
 Ask them to hold you to your plan for relapse prevention.

 That’s not all.
 To minimize relapse risks, you need to know your “vulnerability temperament” and cultivate the habit of watching your weakest areas in all of life.

 Which of the following sounds like you?
 Implement the corresponding resistance-building tips into your relapse prevention plan.

 Description: Perfectionists are driven by pride and by fear of inadequacy.
 They set impossible standards for themselves, berate themselves for failing to meet those standards, and get angry with anything that impedes their striving.
-They are impatient and irritable when working, moody and “blah” when they finally stop to rest.
-They are typically the last addicts to admit to a problem and so violate the idea “I can and should fix everything myself.”
+They are impatient and irritable when working, moody, and “blah” when they finally stop to rest.
+Typically, they are the last addicts to admit to a problem and so violate the idea “I can and should fix everything myself.”

 Why They Start Using: To keep themselves going when their bodies object to the physical demands of keeping up impossible standards and schedules.
 To satisfy “I deserve some reward for all this hard work” thinking.

 Typical Relapse Factors: Stress, frustration, a sense of overload.
 Seeking instant-gratification rewards for successes.
 “I’m fine now” thinking that leads to neglect of recovery support and to a reluctance to confess temptations.

 Building Relapse Resistance: Admit—regularly, to yourself and to others—that you have limits.
 Limit each day’s to-do list to a maximum of three major tasks.
 Block off time to relax.
 Above all, keep your human support network active.
 Listen to others and get their input on your goals and struggles.